-Blueshift are currently working with other researchers and aquaculture experts from James Cook University (JCU), CSIRO, Australian Barramundi Farmers Association (ABFA), Australian Prawn Farmers Association (APFA) and the Indigenous Land and Sea Corporation (ILSC) to identify challenges and opportunities facing the northern Australian aquaculture industry to deliver a long-term northern Australia Aquaculture Industry Vision, as part of the CRCNA-funded Situational Analysis of Aquaculture in Northern Australia project.
+Blueshift worked with other researchers and aquaculture experts from James Cook University (JCU), CSIRO, Australian Barramundi Farmers Association (ABFA), Australian Prawn Farmers Association (APFA) and the Indigenous Land and Sea Corporation (ILSC) to identify challenges and opportunities facing the northern Australian aquaculture industry to deliver a long-term northern Australia Aquaculture Industry Vision, as part of the CRCNA-funded Situational Analysis of Aquaculture in Northern Australia project.

 Find out more about the project here.

-On the back of the Queensland Government's gazettal of a large Aquaculture Development Area near Rockhampton, Blueshift are working with CSIRO, James Cook University and Rockhampton Regional Council to develop an Aquaculture Industry Development Plan for the region.
+On the back of the Queensland Government's gazettal of a large Aquaculture Development Area near Rockhampton, Blueshift worked with CSIRO, James Cook University and Rockhampton Regional Council to develop an Aquaculture Industry Development Plan for the region.

-Blueshift are currently working with the Palm Island Council, James Cook University and CSIRO to develop a Strategic Plan for sustainable aquaculture ventures and operations on Palm Island.
+Blueshift worked with the Palm Island Council, James Cook University and CSIRO to develop a Strategic Plan for sustainable aquaculture ventures and operations on Palm Island.